 Mondays 06:15-07:15 Fracture Conference - 15-minute didactic case-based presentation on specific fractures [with review articles and learning objectives sent out the Friday before] followed by review of all treated fracture cases from the prior week.
 Location: Moss Amphitheater.
-1st floor of main hospital within Radiology department.
+1st floor of main hospital within the Radiology department.
 In hallway located next to patient West Elevators.
 Arrive no later than 6:10am.
 Students typically sit on the back left side of the room.
 Residents on the right.
 Tuesdays 06:15-07:15 Core Curriculum "Subspecialty" conference with OITE subject review.
-Location : OR Classroom A in Peri-Operative Suite.
+Location: OR Classroom A in Peri-Operative Suite.
 On 2nd floor, follow directions to Main OR front desk.
 Hallway is on your right, room is on right side of Perioperative suite, second door on the left.

 Wednesdays 07:00-09:00 Grand Rounds with Visiting Professor or Department Faculty or Fellow presentations.
-Quality Assurance (Morbidity and Mortality) first week of each month.
-Location : Fontaine Research Park, 3rd floor conference room.
-400 Ray C. Hunt Drive.
-1st building on right when entering Fontaine Park.
-Note: it is generally best to get a ride with a resident, as you will need their ID badge to gain access to the building and conference room at that hour.
+Quality Assurance(Morbidity and Mortality) first week of each month.Location: Ivy Mountain, Wong Conference Room, located on the first floor near the cafeteria.It may be best to ride with a resident as parking is limited.

 Thursdays 06:30-07:30 Service-Specific Conference Location: Variable.
 Discuss with your resident prior to conference.
 Student may be expected to present research articles or give brief presentations at this meeting during the second week of their rotation.

 Fridays 06:30-07:30 Basic Science/Anatomy/Radiology/Fracture Templating (didactic/dissection) Location: 6 North Classroom.
 Door is across the hallway from the back of the 6 Central main nursing station.

 Journal Club 18:00-20:00 One Thursday every month at the home of an attending (Time, location, directions to be sent prior to event)

+'''

-Fracture Conference (Moss Amphitheater, 1st floor main hospital)
+Fracture Conference (Moss Amphitheater, 1 floor main hospital)

+'''